mobileappbuilder/concerto-audio/README.md

 # Concerto 2 Audio Plugin
-This plugin provides support to add audio content in Concerto 2, such as shoutcast.
+This plugin provides support to add audio content in Concerto 2, such as shoutcast or icecast.

 1. Add to your Gemfile: ```gem 'concerto_audio'```
 2.  ```bundle install```